yanlongtu/robInfLib-matlab/readMe.md

           Dr. Yanlong Huang (Istituto Italiano di Tecnologia) Dr. Fares J. Abu-Dakka (Aalto University)
-          Dr. João Silvério (Idiap Research Institute) Part of the codes are provided by Dr. Sylvain Calinon (Idiap Research Institute) which have been acknowledged in the corresponding files.
+          Dr. João Silvério (Idiap Research Institute) Part of the codes are provided by Dr. Sylvain Calinon (Idiap Research Institute), which have been acknowledged in the corresponding files.
 ```